gabrielshufelt/MIMIC-NoSQL/README.md

 ```
 Alternatively, download the dataset as zip from https://www.kaggle.com/datasets/bilal1907/mimic-iii-10k.

-Once downloaded, make sure to unpack the zip file and rename the root folder to 'mimic-iii'.
+Once downloaded, make sure to unpack the zip file.

 2. Install last version of postgresql with homebrew.
 ```